 The best accessory for music stands

-Finally, there is one accessory I wouldn’t want to miss: a music stand tray.
-With most tablet holders and tablets stands, you can’t attach the Apple Pencil to the magnetic connector on the side of the iPad.
+Finally, there is one accessory I wouldn’t want to do without: a music stand tray.
+With most tablet holders and tablet stands, you can’t attach the Apple Pencil to the magnetic connector on the side of the iPad.
 And there’s nowhere to put a tuner, cell phone or other accessories.
 Here’s the solution!

 When an Apple iPad reaches end-of-support (usually 7 years after Apple stops selling them), it officially becomes “obsolete”.
 Obsolete iPads lose all support: no more repairs, system updates or security patches.
 Here is the official list of obsolete iPads.